 Campaign links allow you to scale email outreach and track engagement with content you share in email sequences down to the target account and contact level.

-To get started with Campaign Links for Outreach.io, you’ll need to install the DocSend Chrome extension and be on DocSend's Enterprise plan.
+To get started with Campaign Links for Outreach.io, you’ll need to install the DocSend Chrome extension and be on DocSend's Finance or Enterprise plan.

 Once installed, open the DocSend Chrome extension while in an Outreach.io campaign template (note: when in Outreach.io with the Chrome extension open, you will only be able to create Campaign Links.
 If you'd like to create regular DocSend links, just navigate away from the Outreach.io website).